12.2 Point Lights

 A number of interesting lights can be described in terms of emission from a single point in space with some possibly angularly varying distribution of outgoing light.
 This section describes the implementation of a number of them, starting with PointLight, which represents an isotropic point light source that emits the same amount of light in all directions.
-It is defined in lights/point.h and lights/point.cpp.
-Figure 12.6 shows a scene rendered with a point light source.
-Building on this base, a number of more complex lights based on point sources will be introduced, including spotlights and a light that projects an image into the scene.
+(Figure 12.3 shows a scene rendered with a point light source.)
+Building on this base, a number of more complex lights based on point sources will then be introduced, including spotlights and a light that projects an image into the scene.

 Strictly speaking, it is incorrect to describe the light arriving at a point due to a point light source using units of radiance.
-Radiant intensity is instead the proper unit for describing emission from a point light source, as explained in Section 5.4.
-In the light source interfaces here, however, we will abuse terminology and use Sample_Li() methods to report the illumination arriving at a point for all types of light sources, dividing radiant intensity by the squared distance to the point p to convert units.
-Section 14.2 revisits the details of this issue in its discussion of how delta distributions affect evaluation of the integral in the scattering equation.
+Radiant intensity is instead the proper unit for describing emission from a point light source, as explained in Section 4.1.
+In the light source interfaces here, however, we will abuse terminology and use SampleLi() methods to report the illumination arriving at a point for all types of light sources, dividing radiant intensity by the squared distance to the point to convert units.
 In the end, the correctness of the computation does not suffer from this fudge, and it makes the implementation of light transport algorithms more straightforward by not requiring them to use different interfaces for different types of lights.

 The total power emitted by the light source can be found by integrating the intensity over the entire sphere of directions:

 Radiant power is returned by the Phi() method and not the luminous power that may have been used to specify the light source.